fergu/maestrowf/docs/Maestro/scheduling.md

 !!! note

     Using flux directives here to illustrate even though python api is used.
-These directives will be in the step scripts, retaining repeatability/record of what was submitted and viewable with the dry run feature
+These directives will be in the step scripts, retaining repeatability/record of what was submitted and viewable with the dry run feature.
+The batch/allocation arguments are normalized to the long form (`--setattr` instead of `-S`) and will show up that way in the serialized batch scripts.

 ## LSF: a Tale of Two Launchers
 ----